aidanbudd/trainingPhyloIntro/interpretingPhylogenies.md

 This page describes how to carry out these kinds of manipulations using NJplot - we will also demo them for you using the example files on this short ["how to use NJplot" page](./usingNJplot.html).

+### Hinxton Apr 2015-specific instructions

+These instructions are specfic for the course we're running in April 2015 in Hinxton.

+To start njplot, open a terminal, and type "njplot &" in the terminal.

+To download the files below, right-click on the link to the file, viewing the html version of the file in Firefox, and choose to "Save as".
+When "Saving as", choose to save it somewhere easy-to-find (e.g. Desktop).

+Use the File menu in njplot to open the file in the njplot tree viewer.

 ### Exercise

 Load the following NEWICK/PHYLIP format [unscaled phylogenetic file](./trees/eightTaxaUnscaledNjplotExercise.ph) into NJplot and use the software to try and reproduce as closely as possible the following image: